 West Vancouver is experiencing a western hemlock looper moth outbreak that started in 2019.
 The moths are native to this area and outbreaks are normal every 11 to 15 years.

-Outbreaks are expected to last three to four years.
-They are most noticeable in September and October, when the caterpillars turn into moths.
+Outbreaks are expected to last three to four years and it is not yet known whether there will be a fourth year as part of the current outbreak.
+Hemlock looper moths are most noticeable in September and October, when the caterpillars turn into moths.